kurkale6ka/vim-blockinsert/README.markdown

     :let g:blockinsert_commands = 1

-*Todo make the commands accept a count as their first argument
+@Todo make the commands accept a count as their first argument

 <h2>4.
 Custom mappings</h2>